SwiftNemesis/Codepath/README.md

 #### Now we're going to install the honeypot application.

-**In order to do so, we're going to use the "Ubuntu/Raspberry Pi - Dionaea" deploy command under Deploy on your MHN Server (Shown in the last gif)**
+**In order to do so, we're going to use the "Ubuntu/Raspberry Pi - Dionaea" deploy command under Deploy on your MHN Server**

 ##### Here is an example command: